tisonet/elasticsearch-termrecencyboosting-plugin/README.md

 # Elasticsearch term recency boosting similarity plugin

 Elasticsearch custom similarity plugin to calculate score based on TF * IDF  and term recency.
-So that terms with the most recent timestamp have higher scores.
+Plugin causes that terms with more recent timestamp have higher score.
 Similarity uses Elasticsearch TF * IDF (BM25) similarity and multiply given score with term recency score.

 Plugin is inspired by https://github.com/sdauletau/elasticsearch-position-similarity